paragliding training center

 D. REED VALVE It should be tested and, if necessary, replaced if you find performance down a bit after a carb rebuild, a spark plug change, and find the ignition system all in order.
 That is, the big maintenance items are the usual but if there are still issues, then we look at compression and things like the reed valve.
 A leak in the reed valve block will cause the fuel pump to fail after the engine warms up.
 Use BLUE threadlock on these screws.
 Once you check that the block is correctly torqued down, you will not have to check it again.
 Technicians at the Miniplane factory sometimes do not properly torque down fasteners on new engines and why pilots must check these things themselves.

-E. COMPRESSION TEST I regularly do a compression test on my engines every 50 hours or so and record and compare the values to be sure the top end is in good shape.
+E. COMPRESSION TEST I do a compression test on my engines every 50 hours or so and record and compare the values to be sure the cylinder and piston ring are in good shape.
 If it's 150 psi plus/minus 10% (at sea level) then it's a waste to replace the piston and cylinder.
-The ignition, carburetor, and the piston upper rod bearing, in that order, are always the first things which fail on the Top 80.
+The ignition, carburetor, and the upper connecting rod bearing, in that order, are always the first things which fail on the Top 80.
 They must be regularly checked.
 Compression tests of engines with decompression ports can be done but the pressures observed will be substantially less than engines without decompression ports.
-Engines with flash starters cannot have their compression measured except by removing the starter completely and turning the crankshaft with a powerful electric drill.
+Engines with flash starters cannot have their compression measured easily except by removing the starter completely and turning the crankshaft with a powerful electric drill.

 F. TYPE OF USE This maintenance schedule here is for average use.
-If you run at full power most of the time, fly near the ocean, or launch from sandy areas, you may have to check things sooner and more often.
+If you run at full power most of the time, fly near the ocean, or launch from sandy areas, you may have to check and replace things more often.